ishangarg/SSW555-team-4/README.md

 cd frontend
 ```

 Our frontend service has been built using the React Native, Expo, and Typescript libraries.
-As a result, we must download these libraries to run the front end.
+As a result, we must download these libraries to run the frontend.
 Run the following command to download the necessary libraries:

 ```bash
 npm i
 ```
 This will download the necessary libraries used by the React Native Expo App.

-To run the frontend, run the following command and follow the command line prompts to set up and iOS or Android simulator:
+To run the frontend, run the following command and follow the command line prompts to set up an iOS or Android simulator (if a simulator is not download you may need to install it on your machine):
 ```bash
 npx expo start
 ```